 This legal tango sounds a whole lot like pot brownies of yore.
 They are effective for those looking for long-lasting effects not exactly legal in all jurisdictions.
 CBD brands hope the day is coming—and soon—when your big sister can bake street-legal CBD bars that can share self space with Clif bars, granola bars and the whole bar category.

-Please reach out to firstname.lastname@example.org with any questions concerning full access to this issue of the Nutrition Business Journal, which includes articles about changing delivery formats for sleep supplements, the demise of 'fortified' products and getting the dosage right in functional foods.
-You can also shop our NBJ end-of-year sale here.
+Please reach out to email@example.com with any questions concerning full access to this issue of the Nutrition Business Journal, which includes articles about changing delivery formats for sleep supplements, the demise of "fortified" products and getting the dosage right in functional foods.